Session one – IAM as a Business Enabler

 - Continually test and monitor performance

-- Solutions we can use to debug and how to extend DevOps performance and problem-solving strategies to the debugging process?
+- Solutions we can use to debug and how to extend DevOps performance

 - Tackling the human side: training comes first